The ability to experience a number of different European cultures on one trip is priceless, so to speak.

 Poland is the ideal place for a budget-friendly, off-season escape.
 Perched on the edge of the Baltic Sea, this Eastern European country sees Jewish heritage and medieval architecture join forces for a destination with history, food and cities like no other.

-Our best tip is to skip the peak summer months and travel on the shoulder season, which falls just after Easter or after October.
+Our best tip is to skip the peak summer months and travel on the shoulder season, which falls just before Easter or after October.
 The benefits?
-Cheaper flights and your presence will be among few.
+Cheaper flights and fewer fellow travellers.

 Winter here captures the country in all of its magical, snowcapped glory.
-Less people crowd the slopes of the Tatra Mountains (a range forming the border with Slovakia), which means you can enjoy a cross-country ski trip or snowshoe adventure (both of which are included on this new 8-day trip).
+And fewer people go to the slopes of the Tatra Mountains (a range forming the border with Slovakia), which means you can hike their trails in relative seclusion.
 After you ease your way through the mountains, you can enjoy a hearty fireside meal in the company of locals who wisely benefit from the off-season perks.

-But aside from on the off-season, Poland is already incredibly inexpensive for travelers.
+Regardless of the season, Poland is already incredibly inexpensive for travellers.
 Yet to adopt the Euro, the currency of the Polish Złoty will do your wallet wonders.
 At traditional restaurants such as Kurna Chata in Wroclaw, you can feast on pierogi with sauerkraut for less than $8, and pair it with a glass of wine for around $3.
 And wandering around the stunning streets of Krakow, for instance, is absolutely free.
 Bliss.

 Read more about it: 5 reasons why Poland is Europe’s most underrated destination